modpoll is a command line based Modbus master simulator and test utility. modpoll is using the FieldTalk™ Modbus driver.

 /dev/ttyS0, /dev/ttyS1 ... on Linux

-HOST Host name or dotted IP address when using MODBUS/TCP protocol
+HOST Host name or dotted IP address when using MDBUS/TCP protocol

 General options: